ashritkulkarni/digdag_embulk_pg/README.md

 # digdag_embulk_pg

-Use Embulk and Digdag to load CSV to PostgreSQL.
-Prepare the data and run SQL queries
+We are going to use Embulk and Digdag to load CSV to PostgreSQL, prepare the data and run few SQL queries

-Prerequisite for this assignment on Linux Environment
+Prerequisite for the assignment on Windows 10 / Linux Environment

-1. JAVA 8 (set java path)
+1. You have installed `Java` version 8
-2. Install postgresql
+2. Install postgresql and configure
-3. Install pgAdmin (keep the db user as "postgres" and password as "admin")
+3. Install pgAdmin 4 (create the database with user as "postgres" and password as "admin")
 4. Create database "td_coding_challenge"

-*Note: Run all commands as superuser
+5. Use Git for Windows (Git Bash)

-5. Install Embulk (use the following command)
+### Install Embulk (run the following command in git bash)

 ```
 $ curl --create-dirs -o ~/.embulk/bin/embulk -L "https://dl.embulk.org/embulk-latest.jar"